 I say grief lives in us.
 It becomes us, like a laugh line or a gray hair.

-You will find it at that cellular level where everything lives that makes you who you are.
+You will find it at that cellular level where everything lives that

 You may know the exact moment it got there or maybe you aren't sure when it showed up, but you know when you feel it.